 Lately there have been many users complaining about the flickering issue with Google Chrome.
 If you happen to be one of them, you’re in the right place.
-In this article, we put together 8 working fixes for your Chrome flickering issue.
+In this article, we put together some working fixes for your Chrome flickering issue.
 You can try them out before uninstalling Chrome.

 Try these fixes